leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 ### Blocking vs. Non-blocking

 ### Async vs. Sync

+From kernel support perspecitve, it depends that fact of whether the data is carried by from kernel space to user space under background.
+We can also expands this to programming model, means, we need to check, if the I/O facility can return back response/error to consumer side without consumer to trigger a "ask for" action, that is async, otherwise, sync e.g: Java NIO is sync, but NIO2 async API perform async behavior
 ~~~
 We have explorered  5 typical I/O models under unix-like OS with examples
 from operating system level, which explain the asynchronous and synchronous